b1a3ed/betbot/README.md

 # BetBot

-A Discord bot for managing virtual betting games with persistent user balances.
+Discord bot for accepting, placing, and resolving bets with virtual currency.

 ## Features